Thomas-Kr/Thomas-Kr/doc-trans/doc-trans-description.md

 **Development Stage and Plans**

-At the moment, only a translator for Excel files is completed and a translator for Word files is being developed.
-In the future, it is planned to create a translator for *PowerPoint, PDF, SRT* and other files.
+At the moment, a translator for Excel, Word and PDF files is.
+However, now the process of file translation is being optimized to make it much faster.
+In the future, it is planned to create a translator for other types of files.
 Moreover, the design will be improved to make it easy to understand for a user.

 *Web application link: <http://142.93.170.140/>*